 Check the fret ends again.
 The tape can hide some sharp edges.
+Smooth them with the fret end dressing file.

 Use the 0000 steel wool all over the fretboard & frets to make everything look uniform.
 Pay close attention to any super glue residue from gluing in the frets.
 It will be easily removed with the steel wool (if you used the Renaissance Wax) if you press it tightly into the corner of the fret with your nail.